kolosseo/vim-easy-sync/README.md

     confirm_download 0
     confirm_upload 0

-The "pass" field is not used anymore.
+The "pass" field (password) is not used actually.
-Only a key-file connection is contemplated, actually.
+Only a ssh connection with key-file is contemplated.

 ### Exclude files
-To avoid downloading specific files (only works on `HdownloadAll`), you can create the `.exclude` file, with the list of file patterns to exclude.
+To avoid downloading specific files (only works on `EdownloadAll`), you can create the `.exclude` file, with the list of file patterns to exclude.
 The syntax to use is the same of a simple `exclude-file` as explained in `man rsync`.
 If you don't specify any, the deafult excluded files are just the following:
 `.git*`
-`.hsftp`
+`.easync`
 `.exclude`

 ### Commands
-    :Hdownload
+    :Edownload
 Downloads current file from remote path

-    :HdownloadAll
+    :EdownloadAll
 Downloads current directory from remote path

-    :Hupload
+    :Eupload
 Uploads current file to remote path

-    :HuploadFolder
+    :EuploadFolder
 Uploads current folder of current buffer to remote path

 ### Mappings
-    <leader>hsd
+    <leader>esd
-Calls :Hdownload
+Calls :Edownload

-    <leader>hsu
+    <leader>esu
-Calls :Hupload
+Calls :Eupload

-    <leader>hsf
+    <leader>esf
-Calls :HuploadFolder
+Calls :EuploadFolder